Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 Why Brain Fog Can Make Recovery Harder

-Brain fog doesn’t just feel uncomfortable—it can actively interfere with recovery:
+Brain fog doesn’t just feel uncomfortable.
+It can actively interfere with recovery.

-• Reduces motivation for treatment
+• Reduce motivation for treatment

-• Increases frustration and self-doubt
+• Increase frustration and self-doubt

-• Impacts school, work, and relationships
+• Impact school, work, and relationships

 This creates a cycle: